dingyuchen/mycelium/notes/self.projects.golinks.md

 2. A frontend for users to create a new alias to a website
 3. A server that serves the frontend for empty or invalid aliases
 4. The same server to reply with redirections upon a matching alias

+### Search

+Search return a list of matches with levenshtein distance and limit as parameters